ogotoh/spaln/README.md

      * -T *xxx*:	Specify the species.
 For genome vs. DNA comparison, -yS flag should also be set in combination with this option. *xxx* corresponds to the subdirectory in the _table_ directory.
      * -V *N*:	Minimum space to induce Hirschberg's algorithm (16M)
      * -W *S*:	Write block index table to file *S*.
+     * -g: gzipped output used in combination with -W or -O12 option.
      * -i[a|p]: Input mode with -Q[0<=N<=3].
         * -ia: Alternative mode; a genomic segment of an odd numbered entry in the input file is aligned with the query of the following entry.
         * -ip: Parallel mode; the i-th entry in the file specified by the first argument is aligned with the i-th entry in the file specified by the second argument.